snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION_AND_DELIVERY.md

 ### Step 1 - Creating a PR

 The first thing we usually do, is creating a pull request for some changes from any branch into master.
-Then, a new build is added to the entry build configuration (`wix-style-react`) within the `FedInfra WixStyleReac WixStyleReactNew Parallel` project.
+Then, the entry build configuration (`wix-style-react` within the `FedInfra WixStyleReac WixStyleReactNew Parallel` project) triggers a new composite build.

-This build triggers the appropriate composite build, which executes the tests and promotion builds in parallel.
+The appropriate composite build triggers the tests and promotion builds in parallel.
 Each test build is initialized with `PUBLISH_ARG` that takes `no-publish`.
 Although the promotion build is initialized with the same `PUBLISH_ARG` value (merely to install and build the package), it changes to `temp-publish` afterward.

 In this way, while the tests are executed - a package with a temporary version is published into npm.
 Just to clarify, the version is defined like `0.0.0-ce1b410bc1328c72df5d75d672335a37`.

-Clearly, once the composite build finishes successfully, the entry build would pass as well.
+Clearly, once the composite build finishes successfully, the entry build configuration creates its own build instance that basically does nothing besides reflecting the composite status.

 _**Note:** The temporary package is a feature that allows us to examine our changes and actually consume them unofficially in other projects._